This is the famous Bangkok, the main gateway to the Orient and its greatest city.

 Rush Hour in Bangkok

-The city's northwestern part is the location of the Grand Palace and the most significant Buddhist temples like Wat Pho, better known as the temple of Reclining Buddha.
-There are also the Chitlatda Palace - the monarch residence in Bangkok, as well as some government ministries, political institutions, and one of the most selective universities in Thailand, the Thammasat University that has often been engaged in Thai national politics.
-Its campus was the site of the 14 October 1973 uprising and the 6 October 1976 Massacre.
+The city's northwest hosts the Grand Palace and the most significant Buddhist temples like Wat Pho, better known as the Temple of the Reclining Buddha (Buddhist monastery or temple is wat in Thai).
+There is also the Chitralada Palace – the primary Bangkok residence of the King and Queen, as well as several government ministries, political institutions, and one of the most privileged universities in Thailand, the Thammasat University.
+It has often engaged in Thai national politics, and its campus was the site of the uprising on 14th October 1973 and also the site of the 6th October 1976 Massacre.

 Further to the east is the city's main shopping district with a principal market called Siam Square, where strolling around you will find dozens of small shops, fashion boutiques, cozy cafes, clubs, cinemas, and theaters, including the famous Hard Rock pub, well embraced by the local yuppies and foreign visitors alike.